alexej-strelzow/testcafe-cucumber-typescript/README.md

 You can take this project as it is and use it to run your End-to-End (E2E) Tests.

 For demo purposes, two feature files are included (see `src/features`):
- - `github.feature`: does NOT pass (configured retry-mechanism will re-run the test twice)
+ - `alexej.feature`: does NOT pass (configured retry-mechanism will re-run the test twice)
- - `google.feature`: does pass
+ - `github.feature`: does pass

 ## Run the project